veerendrababum/veerendrababum.github.io/_pages/about.md

 ---
 permalink: /about/
 author_profile: true
-header:
-  image: "/images/about-me.jpg"
 ---
 <p style="text-align: justify;font-family: none;">Veerendra Babu Muthakana is working as Senior Payment Analyst in UL LLC.
 He is more passionate to implement payment solutions and also solve business problems using data.</p>
+image: "/images/about-me.jpg"
 **Education**

 <p style="text-align: justify;font-family: none;">His life is like running water and it always float in quite different directions by following few turns.
-He had his <strong>bachelor’s</strong> in computer science from <strong>Acharya Nagarjuna University</strong> and to feed his hunger for learning, he did <strong>Master's</strong> in Computer Science from <strong>Texas A&M University</strong>.</p>
+He had <strong>bachelor’s</strong> in computer science from <strong>Acharya Nagarjuna University</strong> and to feed his hunger for learning, he did <strong>Master's</strong> in Computer Science from <strong>Texas A&M University</strong>.</p>

 **Professional Experience**